Darwin Golf Club

 The 335-yard par 4 sixth perfectly summarizes the golf course.
 A short risk/reward golf hole that has plenty of gorgeous mounds and undulations and offers a small receptive green that provides well-struck shots with opportunity.
 Unable to see the green from the tee, I hit a 5-iron off the tee aiming to the right side of the slight right to left fairway that left me with the perfect distance for a 54-degree wedge approach.
 I picked it clean, stopping 10-feet right of the pin.
 I grew up playing smallish greens but nevertheless felt relieved to find the putting surface.

 At 176-yards, I was between clubs on the par 3 eighth.
 However, it was the right distance for Menekse’s 5 wood which she executed to near perfection.
 With water short and left, she took one final look at the pin before making a swing that sounded great and flew on a direct path towards the flag.
 It landed short of the putting surface but rolled up to what looked really close to the hole.
 As we approached the green, there was a maintenance crew member waiting for Menekse to arrive.
 From his mower, he held out his fingers indicating that her shot was a mere couple of inches from going in!

-Coming In at Darwin Golf Club
+The Back at Darwin Golf Club